sheki/parse-blog/content/note/Alain_Bertaud.md

 ## On Shenzen

 > I was in Shenzhen in ’84, ’85 maybe.
-And the city at the time — it was
+And the city at the time—it was
 > basically not a fishing village, but it was a small town.
 It had altogether
 > about 300,000 people.
 And the mayor of Shenzhen showed a team of the World
-> Bank — I was part of it — a plan, and they said, “We want to build a city of
+> Bank—I was part of it—a plan, and they said, “We want to build a city of
 > five million.
 Would you finance infrastructure?”
 > I did a back-of-envelope calculation.
 I said, “300,000 to 5 million, are you
 > kidding?
 Try to do a city of a million and a half, maybe two million will